Tesa-U/Crude_Oil_Price_Projection/README.md

 ## Summary

-In conclusion, our results indicate that **Prophet** yields the **highest accuracy score** for forecasting WTI Crude Oil futures, based on the MAPE scores.
+-In conclusion, our results indicate that Prophet yields the highest accuracy score for forecasting WTI Crude Oil futures, based on the MAPE scores.
-While further improvements can certainly be made to all of these models, Prophet offers an intuitive, user-friendly forecasting platform that boasts impressive accuracy, given its simplicity.
+- While further improvements can certainly be made to all of these models, Prophet offers an intuitive, user-friendly forecasting platform that boasts impressive accuracy,       given its simplicity.
+- Random Forest Regressors, particularly when tuned to account for only the most important variables, also serve as a powerful forecasting tool when applied to WTI pricing.
-**ARIMA** struggles to efficiently cope with the volatility of recent Crude pricing data,
+- ARIMA struggles to efficiently cope with the volatility of recent Crude pricing data, as seen in the forecast graph.
+While the ARIMA calculates a relatively acceptable MAPE,   the trend line does not cope well during periods of high price volatility.
+- LSTM models have high potential for accurate modeling of financial data, but it appears that the hyperparameters of the model would require extensive tuning in order to be     improved.
+   - Might also benefit from a larger dataset

 ### Recommendation for future analysis